OisinWrites/Pixel-Palace-Arcade/README.md

 26. Customise admin via admin.py for abiltiy to sort and search.
 27. Create a view function for products details, url, and template.
 28. Add functionality to search bar using django database model: Q
+29. Add functionality to sort items by category, price, rating.